 Setting up the Github integration

-- Click the user dropdown menu (top right) and select GitHub in the Integrations section
+1. Click Integrations in the user dropdown menu (top right) and select GitHub

 2. Click Connect to authorize Userfeed to push issues into your GitHub account